ds4dm/ecole/docs/howto/create-environments.rst

 * Environments store the state as a :py:class:`~ecole.scip.Model`;
-* Forward the :py:class:`~ecole.scip.Model` to the :py:class:`~ecole.typing.Dynamics` to start a new episode or transition to receive and action set;
+* Forward the :py:class:`~ecole.scip.Model` to the :py:class:`~ecole.typing.Dynamics` to start a new episode or transition to receive an action set;
 * Forward the :py:class:`~ecole.scip.Model` to the :py:class:`~ecole.typing.RewardFunction` and
   :py:class:`~ecole.typing.ObservationFunction` to recieve an observation and reward;
 * Return everything to the user.